Kolby Smith

-Kolby Kendrall Smith (born December 15, 1984) is a former American football running back and coach who is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
-He was drafted by the Kansas City Chiefs in the fifth round of the 2007 NFL Draft after he played college football at Louisville.
-Smith also was a member of the Denver Broncos and Jacksonville Jaguars.
-After his playing career he began coaching in the college ranks and as 2020 he returned to the NFL as a coach with the Miami Dolphins.
+Kolby Kendrall Smith (born December 15, 1984) is an American former professional football running back and current coach who is the interim offensive coordinator for the Arkansas of the NCAA Division I Football Bowl Subdivision (FBS).
+He was selected by the Kansas City Chiefs in the fifth round of the 2007 NFL draft after he played college football at Louisville.
+Smith was also a member of the Denver Broncos and Jacksonville Jaguars.
+After his playing career he began coaching in the college ranks and as 2020 he returned to the NFL as a coach with the Dolphins.
+He became the runnings backs coach for Arkansas in 2024.
+On September 28, 2025, Arkansas head coach Sam Pittman was fired.
+On September 29, 2025, Smith was named the interim offensive coordinator for Arkansas by interim head coach Bobby Petrino.

-Early years
+Early life

 Smith attended James S. Rickards High School in Tallahassee, Florida, where he was a two-sport star, excelling in football and track.
 As a junior, he finished ninth at the Florida state track meet in the 110 metre hurdles.
 On the football field, Smith earned team MVP, first-team All-District and Honorable Mention All-State honors during his junior and senior campaigns.
 After starting at fullback as a sophomore, blocking for All-American running back Michael Fisher who ran for more than 2,000 yards and 30 scores, Smith played on both sides of the ball as a junior, notching 105 tackles, four sacks and two forced fumbles while also rushing for 947 yards and 10 touchdowns on 88 carries.
 In his senior year, he tallied over 1,300 yards and 11 touchdowns, earning first-team All-Big Bend Area honors.

 Considered a three-star recruit by Rivals.com, Smith was listed as the No. 66 prospect from Florida in the class of 2003.
 He chose Louisville over Indiana.